 - When you file a claim and are being interviewed about your disability, don't exagerate.

 - Keep in mind that whatever activities you tell the insurance company that you can no longer do or that you are limited in doing will be the subject of surveillance video.
 In other words, your insurance company will attempt to catch you on video doing the exact activities that you told them that you can no longer do.

 - Know what is in your medical records.
-Your doctor may state in a medical note that you told him that you can't do activity "so and so".
+Your doctor may state in a medical note that you told him or her that you can't do activity "so and so".